Agile manufacturing: what it is and how it works

 In short, distributed manufacturing is the way of the future.
 It promises to make our supply chains more resilient, our production model more efficient, and our products better quality.

-Managing a network of manufacturers across the globe leads many businesses to turn to ERP software to help them handle this monumental task.
+Managing a network of manufacturers across the globe leads many businesses to turn to manufacturing ERP software to help them handle this monumental task.

 By doing so, they can use the essential features to get more control over their: